Earth and Planetary Sciences

 The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
 Topics include numerical solutions to differential equations, spectral methods, and Monte Carlo simulations.
 Applications are made to common astrophysical and geophysical problems including fluids and N-body simulations.

-EPS 620a, Essentials of Earth and Planetary SciencesJun Korenaga
+EPS 620a or b, Essentials of Earth and Planetary SciencesJun Korenaga

 EPS faculty take turns to teach what they think everyone in the EPS department should know about their own field (geophysics, geology, geochemistry, atmospheric, ocean, climate dynamics, and paleontology).